 - Shortening and tightening of the vaginal canal

-What are some of the possible causes of Vaginal Atrophy?
+What are some of the possible causes?

 Genitourinary syndrome of menopause (GSM) is caused by a decrease in estrogen production.
 Less estrogen makes your vaginal tissues thinner, drier, less elastic and more fragile.
 Estrogen therapy. as well as pelvic floor physical therapy including dilator therapy, is usually included the in treatment plan.

 A drop in estrogen levels may occur: